yugabyte/yugabyte-db/docs/content/latest/develop/realworld-apps/ecommerce-app.md

 ## Overview

 Yugastore is a sample, full-stack online bookstore, or more generally, an e-commerce app built on top of YugaByte DB.
-It is a cloud-native, distributed app based on a microservices architecture.
+It is a cloud native, distributed app built on a microservices architecture.
 YugaByte DB simplifies the development of such apps by providing a SQL-like API (based on Cassandra Query Language) and a Redis-API on top of a common database.
 The app can be deployed and run on VMs or using StatefulSets in Kubernetes.

 You can browse the [Yugastore source-code on GitHub](https://github.com/YugaByte/yugastore).
 It is fully open-source.